erickmerchant/handcraft/README.md

 ### _dom/\*.js_

-Every module in the "dom" directory adds a method to the `HandcraftNode`, `HandcraftElement`, or `HandcraftShadowRoot` prototype.
+Every module in the "dom" directory adds a method to the `HandcraftNode`, `HandcraftElement`, or `HandcraftRoot` prototype.
 Import the file to add the method.
 For instance to use `styles(styles)` import `dom/styles.js`.

 #### node.append(...children)